 None of this shows up in a revenue report.

 Hacker News tells the same story.
-The complaints are almost never about features or bugs.
-It’s the pricing architecture.
-“Look at the price jump between starter and professional” shows up in nearly every thread where HubSpot comes up.
-The developer community piles on: HubSpot’s API experience has fallen behind competitors.
-“Has anyone else built integrations for HubSpot and just been completely fed up with their terrible developer experience?” asked one developer, comparing it unfavorably to Salesforce, of all things.
+The complaints there are almost never about features or bugs; they’re about the pricing cliff between Starter and Professional, which shows up in nearly every thread where HubSpot comes up.
+The developer community piles on with a second, narrower grievance: HubSpot’s integration and API experience has fallen behind competitors, with engineers comparing it unfavorably to Salesforce, of all things.

 Follow the funding and the picture sharpens.